Thank you to everyone who participated in the Smart City Challenge! Your voices and ideas have been incorporated into our application!

 - One prize of up to $5 million open to all communities with populations under 30,000 people.

-- Community survey for gathering input – open until March 12, 2018
+Community survey for gathering input – open until March 12, 2018.
+COMPLETE

-- Review all surveys and formal submissions to develop a Smart Cities Challenge proposal.
+Review all surveys and formal submissions to develop a Smart Cities Challenge proposal.
+COMPLETE

-- Spring 2018 - Smart Cities Challenge proposal development
+Spring 2018 - Smart Cities Challenge proposal submission

-- Summer 2018 - Infrastructure Canada will announce the competition finalists.
+Summer 2018 - Infrastructure Canada announces competition finalists

-- Future community collaboration will occur if our proposal gets selected
+Future community collaboration if our proposal is selected

 Thank you for thinking big and sharing your ideas!